MartynaMorawiec/ChatbotProject/README.md

 ### :technologist: Wit Configuration

-To run this project, you will need to create Wit app [Wit.ai](https://wit.ai/) and train it with appropriate utterances.
+To run this project, you will need to create Wit app [Wit.ai](https://wit.ai/).

 You should add the following: